 Using Freehand Shapes in Your Design

-8. Once my birds were in place, I added some simple flowers in bright colors around my design.
+Once my birds were in place, I added some simple flowers in bright colors around my design.
 To create these flowers, I shaped a small piece of wool roving into a teardrop shape for needle felting.
-You can see this process in this video.

-Adding More Needle Felted Decoration to the Front of Your Sweater
+Adding More Decoration to the Front of Your Sweater

-11. To finish my sweater, I added little embroidery knots to each bird for eyes.
+To finish my sweater, I added little embroidery knots to each bird for the eyes.
 I also sewed on an array of buttons to complete the design.
-You could also add beads, sequin, or other embroidery stitches to complete your sweater decoration.
+You could also add beads, sequins, or other embroidery stitches to complete your sweater decoration.